 In 1962 Canada’s solution was to increase certain tariffs to 25% on select key imported components coupled with an offer of duty remission on exports.
 The intent was to incentivize manufacturers to invest in increasing Canadian manufacturing scale beyond the levels that could be supported by relying solely on a protected Canadian auto market.
 Canada thought – correctly as it turned out – that a combination of free trade, US market proximity and wage cost advantages would lead to increased investment in building competitive manufacturing scale.

 What Canada saw as an advantage, US suppliers saw as a threat.
-US parts suppliers sought a ruling from the US Treasury that the Canadian duty emission was in fact an industry subsidy illegal under US law.
+US parts suppliers sought a ruling from the US Treasury that the Canadian duty remission was in fact an industry subsidy illegal under US law.

 As the calendar turned to 1963, Canada’s tariff remission plan into a political hot button issue for US states having auto part suppliers.
 It is probably no exaggeration to say US-Canada auto trade tensions were even higher than US-China trade tensions today.